CodeBreaker13/Network-Packet-Broker/README.md

 ## 👤 Author — GOURAV VED

 Built by me exploring how data structures power real infrastructure.
-This project started as a DSA assignment and became a full interactive visualization.
+This project started as a DSA exploration in heaps and became a full interactive visualization.

 🔗 [Project Link Deployed on Vercel](https://network-packet-broker.vercel.app)